Jamás retornarás

 and in this loneliness

-I say your name night and day.
+I call your name night and day.

 Why, why did you leave my side